bradmcgo/WiiStream/README.md

   - Ignore the prompt about 'reinit your bootloader'.

 ### 3. Wii Setup
-- Connect a USB keyboard to the back of the Wii, using the port at the bottom when the Wii is horizontal.
+- Connect a USB keyboard to the back of the Wii, using the USB port at the bottom when the Wii is horizontal.
 - Insert the SD card into the Wii and turn it on.
 - Log in with 'root' as both the username and password.